What is an Azure Machine Learning compute instance?

 - Runs jobs securely in a virtual network environment, without requiring enterprises to open up SSH port.
 The job executes in a containerized environment and packages your model dependencies in a Docker container.

 - Can run multiple small jobs in parallel (preview).
-Two jobs per core can run in parallel while the rest of the jobs are queued.
+One job per core can run in parallel while the rest of the jobs are queued.

 - Supports single-node multi-GPU distributed training jobs